Canton Wrongful Death Lawyer

 No recovery, no fee.
 Contact Slater & Zurz today by calling (330)968-2547.

 For additional Frequently asked questions about wrongful death.

-Consult with a Wrongful Death Attorney in Canton
+Consult with a Wrongful Death Lawyer in Canton

 Wrongful death claims are generally more complex than other personal injury cases.
 For a successful outcome, it is crucial to have an Ohio wrongful death lawyer who has vast experience handling these types of cases.
-The Slater & Zurz legal team solely consists of top-level negotiators and highly skilled personal injury trial lawyers who will persistently work on your behalf.
+The Slater & Zurz legal team solely consists of top-level negotiators and highly skilled personal injury lawyers who will persistently work on your behalf.
 With over 100 years of combined experience litigating Ohio wrongful death claims, you can rest assured, knowing you and your family’s rights and best interests are protected.
 We will fight to bring you and your loved ones justice and negotiate aggressively to obtain maximum recovery for your losses.

 We understand the financial hardship the unexpected loss of a loved one may cause, so we handle all of our wrongful death cases on a contingency fee basis.
 This means you and your family will not have to pay any out-of-pocket fees.
 We are only paid when we successfully recover on your behalf.

-Get started today by scheduling a free consultation with one of our dedicated and compassionate wrongful death attorneys in Canton.
-You can reach us 24 hours a day, 7 days a week by calling 888.534.4850 or contacting us online.
+Get started today by scheduling a free consultation with one of our dedicated and compassionate wrongful death lawyers in Canton, Ohio.
+You can reach us 24 hours a day, 7 days a week by calling (330)968-2547 or contacting us online.